 Substantial progress is also being made in hardware development.
 Innovations like the cost-effective NVIDIA Jetson Orin and the NVIDIA DGX Spark project, featuring compact devices capable of running models with up to 200 billion parameters, clearly signal a future where affordable, personalised agent hosting is accessible to individuals and companies~\cite{NVIDIA_DGX_Spark_2025}.
 Also the NVIDIA \textit{CEO} Jensen Huang highlights this rapid advancement, stating, "\textit{Our systems are progressing way faster than Moore’s Law}", attributing this acceleration to integrated innovation across the entire stack of architecture, chip, systems, libraries, and algorithms~\cite{Zeff_2025}.
 This means that increasingly compact devices will offer greater computational power at lower costs.

-Over the next 2–3 years, the exponential growth in both of these areas will profoundly impact the agent field in pervasive computing, driven by the increasing performance of Fog and Edge Computing devices.
+Over the next 2–3 years, the exponential growth in both of these areas will profoundly impact the agent field in pervasive computing, driven by the increasing performance of Edge Computing devices.
 The continuous integration of greater computational capabilities into smaller, more energy-efficient, and affordable hardware will enable the deployment of agents of various scales, dynamically adapting to user service requirements.
-Consequently, we will see a proliferation of specialized agents distributed across diverse fog and edge nodes, each providing tailored services based on their computational resources and the robustness of their embedded LLMs.
-This trajectory marks a definitive shift in pervasive computing: from an "\textit{anytime, anywhere}" model to one that is "\textit{all the time, everywhere}".
+Consequently, we will see a proliferation of specialized agents distributed across edge nodes, each providing tailored services based on their computational resources and the robustness of their embedded LLMs.
+This trajectory marks a remarkable shift in pervasive computing: from an "\textit{anytime, anywhere}" model to one that is "\textit{all the time, everywhere}".
 The traditional "\textit{anytime, anywhere}" agent approach relied on a limited number of high-performance computing (HPC) devices providing agent services, which were constrained by connectivity and response latency.
 In contrast, the emerging "\textit{all the time, everywhere}" agent approach leverages the increasing capability of smaller devices, such as fog and edge nodes, to host agents.